What goes wrong with Projects

 The above image is provided with the kind permission of Viki Sauter

-All of the issues outlined at the top of this page are the responsibility of the management function of the project, and are almost always the key management challenges on projects of any magnitude.
-As corporations, we must ask ourselves: ‘are we prepared to recognise this (culturally) and able (i.e. skilled) to manage projects far more effectively?’
+All of the issues outlined above are the responsibility of the management function of the project.
+They are almost always the key management challenges on projects of any magnitude.
+As corporations, we should ask ourselves: ‘are we prepared to recognise this (culturally) and able (i.e. skilled) to manage projects far more effectively?’

-- many individuals who take on the management of a project for the first time underestimate the task they are taking ‘responsibility’ for, creating a very steep learning curve – add this to the most important phase on every project (i.e. definition), and the prospects of success are likely to be challenged before the project gets off the ground
+- many individuals who take on the management of a project for the first time underestimate the task they are taking ‘responsibility for, creating a very steep learning curve.
+Add this to the most important phase of every project (i.e. definition), and the prospects of success are likely to be challenged before the project even gets off the ground;

-- often people only assume the role of project manager on an occasional basis throughout their whole career – by the time they manage their next project the scars of the last one (and the methods they were encouraged to employ) are long forgotten (this is especially true for internal / business projects)
+- often people only assume the role of project manager on an occasional basis throughout their whole careers.
+By the time they manage their next project the scars of the last one (and the methods they were encouraged to employ) are long forgotten.
+This is especially true for internal / business projects;

 - as organisations, still, we are often a long way from recognising the likely impact of the above.

-We often encounter people who have just been give the title ‘project manager’ in similar circumstances to those described immediately above, often for the first time in their career.
-One reaction, which is not uncommon, as you describe to them the fullness of the responsibilities of project managers, is to see them visibly sink at the thought of what they have let themselves in for.
-This reaction is often a reflection of the poor quality process for choosing them as project managers within their organisations and the lack of support and preparation they get for this challenging role.
+We often encounter people who have just been given the title ‘project manager’ in similar circumstances to those described immediately above, often for the first time in their careers.
+One reaction, which is not uncommon, as you describe to them the fullness of their responsibilities, is to see them literally sink at the thought of what they have let themselves in for.
+This reaction is often a reflection of the poor quality process for choosing them as project managers within their organisations and the lack of support and preparation they get for this often challenging role.

-Too many organisations today employ no real ‘science’ in the selection of project managers, and too often they do not make very clear to those selected, what they actually expect from them.
-PMIS is happy to provide tips for project managers, whether you are new to this role or are an old hand.
+Too many organisations today employ no real ‘science’ in the selection of project managers and too often they do not make very clear to those selected, what they actually expect from them.

 So, what are the best solutions to the above?

-There are no magic bullets like buy a new piece of software and all of the above goes away, but there are some improved methods and approaches, such as Agile – and a great idea would be to read our page on Agile Project management and come back and re-read the list of “Top Results” of “what goes wrong” on this page.
-Food for thought for lots of businesses.
+There are no magic bullets like simply buying a new piece of software and all of the above goes away, but there are some practices and approaches, such as Agile that focus on communication for example.
+If you read our page on Agile and come back and re-read the list of “top results” of “what goes wrong” on this page, it can provide lots of food for thought for many businesses.